 Telemetry data ingestion

-AWS IoT Events evaluates multiple telemetry inputs to detect events and derive the state of processes, equipment, or products by applying user-defined, conditional logic.
+Amazon IoT Events evaluates multiple telemetry inputs to detect events and derive the state of processes, equipment, or products by applying user-defined, conditional logic.
 Events are patterns of data identifying more complicated circumstances than expected, such as changes in equipment when a belt is stuck or motion detectors using movement signals to activate lights and security cameras.
 You can schedule maintenance and send alarms or alerts prior to device failure.
 If you have many devices using the same detector definition, you can easily launch a new instance of the detector for every unique value of the signal.
 You can automatically extend your event detection and action capabilities whenever a new device comes online allowing you take advantage of stateful complex event detection at scale.
 Events can be detected with simple’ if-then-else’ statements applied to incoming sensor data streams.

-AWS IoT Events easily scales when you are connecting many devices.
+Amazon IoT Events easily scales when you are connecting many devices.
 Define a model once for a specific device, and the service will automatically scale and manage all devices of that model that connect to IoT Events.
 If an event is detected on one device or many, IoT Events can trigger the appropriate reaction or alert.